Fitch Affirms JPMorgan Chase's Ratings at 'A+/F1'; Outlook Stable

 trillion in total

-assets and $16.8 billion of net income for the nine months ended
+assets and $17.9 billion of net income for the year ended Dec.

 Fitch has affirmed the following ratings: